Latent Conjunctive Bayesian Network: Unify Attribute Hierarchy and Bayesian Network for Cognitive Diagnosis: Simulation Studies

 \end{minipage}

 Tables \ref{tab-dina} and \ref{tab-gdina} show that our method is effective in recovering the attribute hierarchy $\mce$.
-In particular, the estimation accuracy improves as the sample size increases.
-This observation empirically verifies our identifiability conclusion.
+In particular, the recovery accuracy improves as \darkblue{ the signal-to-noise ratio increases, i.e. as the sample size $N$ increases and noise level $r$ decreases.
+In particular, when $N$ is large ($N=2000$), Acc$(\hat{\mce})$ is above 0.97 in all of our simulation settings.
+This observation empirically verifies the identifiability and estimation consistency of $\mce$.
+The accuracy of recovering the hierarchy $\mce$ in Tables \ref{tab-dina} and \ref{tab-gdina} is close to 90\% or higher in all scenarios except for the slightly lower values of 74\% and 52\% when $N = 500$ and $r = 0.2$.
+These two lower accuracy values correspond to the smallest signal-to-noise settings under DINA and GDINA models.
+Additionally, the estimation accuracy under GDINA is lower than that under DINA, as it has more item parameters that need to be estimated (in our settings, GDINA has 108 parameters whereas DINA has 48 parameters). }

 We also observe that the first-step Algorithm \ref{algo-pem} alone can sometimes under-select the skill patterns when applied to LCBNs.
-For instance, in our simulations under the diamond hierarchy with 15 permissible patterns, Algorithm \ref{algo-pem} often selects 13 or 14 patterns without selecting the pattern with the smallest mixture proportion: $\aaa_5 = (1, 1, 1, 0, 0, 0, 0, 0)$ with $p_{\aaa_5} = 0.016$.
+For instance, in our simulations under the diamond hierarchy with 15 permissible patterns, Algorithm \ref{algo-pem} often selects between 11 to 14 patterns without selecting the pattern with the smallest mixture proportion: $\aaa_5 = (1, 1, 1, 0, 0, 0, 0, 0)$ with $p_{\aaa_5} = 0.016$.
 However, this turns out not to be a problem for our two-step LCBN estimation.
-The reason is that even when some permissible patterns are not detected, it may still be possible to use the method described in Example \ref{ex-recover} to exactly recover the true hierarchy $\mce$.
+The reason is that even when some permissible patterns are not detected (i.e., under-selection), it may still be possible to use our method described in Example \ref{ex-recover} to exactly recover the true hierarchy $\mce$.
 Indeed, it can be shown that the diamond hierarchy in Figure \ref{fig:diamond} can still be recovered even when as many as five patterns (i.e., $\aaa_2, \aaa_5, \aaa_6, \aaa_{11}, \aaa_{12}$ in Table \ref{tab:diamond}) out of the 15 ones are not detected by the first-step Algorithm \ref{algo-pem}.